-This document gives notice how Turaz Global S.à r.l and its group companies (”we”, “our”, “us”, “Finastra”) handle the personal data as defined by European data protection laws (“Personal Information”) of our customers, suppliers, website users and other third parties where:
+This document gives notice how Finastra, (”we”, “our”, “us”, “Finastra”) handles the personal data as defined by applicable Data Protection Laws (“Personal Information”) of our customers, suppliers, website users and other third parties where:

-It also describes your data protection rights, including a right to object to some of the processing which we carry out or where we rely on consent, how to withdraw that consent.
+It also describes your data protection rights under the EU GDPR, the UK GDPR and the Swiss Federal Act on Data Protection (the applicable “Data Protection Laws”), including a right to object to some of the processing which we carry out or where we rely on consent, how to withdraw that consent.
 More information about your rights, and how to exercise them, is set out in the "What rights do you have?" section below.

 UPDATES TO THIS NOTICE